sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/0. Overview/README.md

 CMake does not have breakpoint method.
 Moreover, it is difficult to just is the user command issue or developer code issue.

+## Recommend CMake development environment is VSCode
+For cross platform development, it is better to choose cross platform IDE also.
+But, you still need to install visual studio 2019 for their compiler and libraries.

 Main: [Upper Layer](../),
 Next: [Use CMake Project](../1.%20Use/)